Pregnancy & Flamenco – Part 2

 What “they” say, versus my experience

 At 24 weeks, I am in my second trimester and approximately 5.5 months pregnant.
 I’ve gained 20 lbs which is absolutely ginormous for me.
 (I cannot imagine getting any bigger but alas, it is inevitable.)
+Books say one should be losing a sense of balance about now.

 I have to disagree.
 At this point, I say “Nope.
 Nada.
 Not at all.”
 I can still do all kinds of footwork, demonstrate balance, standing heel and brush step for my students.
 So far, effortless.
+Books say that one should not be doing things that compromise balance such as turning.

 I can still turn.
 I’m not trying to do it at mach speed.
 I am trying to avoid propelling my body into an uncontrolled turn.
 But I can still do it with about 40% effort.